-The optical input saturation power (see Technical Data [14]) of the balanced detector is the min. value, as it's given at the wavelength with the highest responsivity of the detector.
-Away from this wavelength, the saturation will be reached at a higher input power level.
+The optical input saturation power (see the PDB4xx Series individual technical data in the appendix) of the balanced detector is the minimum value, as it is given for the wavelength with the detector highest responsivity.
+At other wavelengths, saturation will be reached at higher input power levels.
 The output signal should not exceed the maximum output voltage to avoid saturation.
 Therefore the optical input power (or the power difference between the optical inputs) should not exceed CW Saturation Power listed in Specifications.